FACT CHECK: Trump's Oval Office Pitch For A Border Wall

 "Law enforcement professionals have requested $5.7 billion for a physical barrier.
 At the request of Democrats it will be a steel barrier rather than a concrete wall.
 This barrier is absolutely critical to border security."

 Fact check: The administration's latest request — presented to lawmakers over the weekend — seeks $5.7 billion for 234 miles of "new physical barrier," which works out to about $24 million per mile.
-That's a shift from December, when the Homeland Security Department said it wanted $5.7 billion to secure 215 miles of border but only 100 miles of that was expected to be a new barrier.
+That's a shift from December, when Homeland Security said it wanted $5.7 billion to secure 215 miles of border but only 100 miles of that was expected to be a new barrier.
 The rest would go to restoring existing walls and fences.
 The switch from concrete to steel was not made at the request of Democrats.

 In addition, the administration is seeking hundreds of millions of dollars for additional border guards, immigration judges, detention beds and "to ensure the well-being of those taken into custody."